Getting Started

 Hotkeys

-Speed of exploration and processing in Qimera can be greatly increased by familiarizing yourself with the hotkeys.
+The speed of exploration and processing in Qimera can be greatly increased by familiarising yourself with the hotkeys.
 New in Qimera 1.6.0, hotkeys are now configurable.
 Go to 'Configure Shortcuts' in the Project dropdown menu.

 Hotkey information can be discovered by hovering your mouse over a button